 Sayre expanded his recommendation the following year:

 "No individual two-dimensional scatter plot of three-dimensional stable isotope ratio data can correctly display these data… [With respect] to the choice of two-dimensional scatter diagrams to display the three-dimensional isotope ratio data, [here are] some general comments… Overlap between groups of specimens or the occurrence of specimens in close proximity to each other on any one such two-dimensional scatter plot does not provide adequate evidence that the groups or specimens are actually even close to one another in the full multi-dimensional space.
 In fact, no matter how widely separated the groups or specimens are in the full dimensional space one can find a two-dimensional projection in which they appear to coincide.
 Conversely, if specimens truly do lie close to each other or if the groups do overlap in the multi-dimensional space it is not possible to find a two-dimensional projection of the data in which they will appear to be separate… Therefore, if any two-dimensional scatter plot of the data shows specimens or groups of specimens to be well separated from each other, they must be at least as well separated in multi-dimensional space, but these same well-separated groups or specimens may well falsely appear to be overlapping in some such plots… Because no two-dimensional scatter plot can provide a truly correct relationship for these three-dimensional data, it is useless even to consider establishing a single conventional two-dimensional plot for such representations.
-If one is attempting through such a plot to illustrate separations between specimens, it is only good common sense to use the plot that best shows the separation.
+If one is attempting through such a plot to illustrate separations between specimens, it is only good common sense to use the plot that best shows the separation."We hope that our remarks have succeeded in convincing most readers that stable lead isotope ratios are three-dimensional data sets that require multivariate data handling to be properly interpreted… No treatment exclusively involving only two of the three ratios can produce a reliable interpretation of the three-dimensional data.
+Therefore, any attempt to establish a conventional two-dimensional scatter plot as a standard basis for interpreting these data is intrinsically misdirected."(15)

 Clearly, Sayre et al were convinced that a three-dimensional analysis would prove productive for identification of source locations.
 The three dimensional 206/204, 207/204, 208/204 plot below illustrates better separation between Spanish and Mesoamerican populations than the two-dimensional 207/204 v 208/206 plot presented above.